Dishant-P/Dataset-structural-index-Official-research-module/README.md

 Feature extraction is based on the work of Po-Chih Huang's CBIR system based on ResNet features.

-If you want to cite the entire work of Dataset Structural Index: Understanding a machine's perspective towards visual data please make sure to include the full citiation as follows:
+If you want to cite the entire work of Dataset Structural Index: Leveraging machine's perspective towards visual data please make sure to include the full citiation as follows:

 >@article{parikh2021dataset,
->  title={Dataset Structural Index: Understanding a machine's perspective towards visual data},
+>  title={Dataset Structural Index: Leveraging a machine's perspective towards visual data},
 >  author={Parikh, Dishant},
 >  journal={arXiv preprint arXiv:2110.04070},
 >  year={2021}